 Whole School Impact

-We have been awarded the School Games GOLD Kitemark Award for 3 years running which reflects the pride we take in offering children as many opportunities as possible to get involved in sport, both during and after school.
+We have been awarded the School Games GOLD Kitemark Award which reflects the pride we take in offering children as many opportunities as possible to get involved in sport, both during and after school.

-Our competitive Inter sporting successes include winning the first level of the Inter Schools Tri-Golf competition twice and The Sevenoaks Rugby Club Tag Rugby Tournament cup and plate in consecutive years, as well as numerous individual personal successes in a variety of different sports.
+Our competitive Inter sporting successes include winning competitions in both Rugby and Football in consecutive years, as well as numerous individual personal successes in a variety of different sports.
+We are currently entering teams in:

 For our PE and Sports Premium Report please see our School Data and Reports page.